 Our compensation committee is responsible for reviewing, approving and monitoring all compensation programs for our named executive officers.
-Our compensation committee is also responsible for administering the Fidelity National Financial, Inc. Annual Incentive Plan, or our annual incentive plan, the Fidelity National Financial, Inc. Amended and Restated 2005 Omnibus Incentive Plan, or our omnibus incentive plan, administering programs that are implemented under the omnibus incentive plan and approving individual grants and awards under those plans for our executive officers.
-During 2017, our compensation committee engaged Mercer (the compensation consultant), an independent compensation consultant, to conduct an annual review of our compensation programs for our named executive officers and other key executives and our board of directors.
+Our compensation committee is also responsible for administering our annual incentive plan and our omnibus incentive plan.
+During 2018, our compensation committee engaged Mercer, an independent compensation consultant, to conduct an annual review of our compensation programs for our named executive officers and other key executives and our board of directors.
 Mercer was selected, and its fees and terms of engagement were approved, by our compensation committee.
-Mercer reported directly to the compensation committee, received compensation only for services related to executive compensation issues, and neither it nor any affiliated company provided any other services to us.
-In March 2018, the compensation committee reviewed the independence of Mercer in accordance with the rules of the New York Stock Exchange regarding the independence of consultants to the compensation committee, and affirmed the consultant's independence and that no conflicts of interest existed.
+Mercer reported directly to the compensation committee, and received compensation only for services related to executive compensation issues.
+During 2018, the Company also engaged Guy Carpenter, another operating subsidiary of Marsh & McClennan, to provide surety and casualty insurance services.
+FNF paid Guy Carpenter fees of \$1,944,030 in 2018.
+In April 2019, the compensation committee reviewed the independence of Mercer in accordance with the rules of the New York Stock Exchange regarding the independence of consultants to the compensation committee, and affirmed the consultant's independence and that no conflicts of interest existed.